wenzelm/slidr-sloppr/README.md

 SLIDR requires either a genomic or transcriptomic reference assembly.
 A genomic reference is recommended and will produce vastly superior results.
 Genome annotations are recommended because they improve read mapping in HISAT2 and allow SLIDR to infer strandedness of the RNA-Seq data if unknown.

 `-g <file>`
-Path to genome assembly in FASTA format.
+Path to genome assembly in FASTA(.gz) format.

 `-a <file>`
-Path to genome annotations in GFF or GTF format.
+Path to genome annotations in GFF(.gz) or GTF(.gz) format.

 `-t <file>`
-Path to transcriptome assembly in FASTA format.
+Path to transcriptome assembly in FASTA(.gz) format.

 <a name="tailcluster"></a>
 #### Read tail clustering